tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: attributes commented
 		- DONE: consolidate contain_str into vis_obj_dispaly
 		- DONE: consolidate worn_str into vis_obj_display
+		- DONE: add vis_obj_disp() to ViewOnly as pass function so that Room.examine() can run vis_obj_disp() for all non-Items
 		- TBD: doc_strings
 			- DONE: put: why put() is a method of Container not Item (want to constrain to required obj); similar for show() & give() for Creature
 			- DONE: put: if curious about why no containers in containers see node hierarchy in room
+			- DONE: other complex methods
 			- TBD: container: obj know what's in them; keep data in one place
-			- TBD: other complex methods
 	- TBD: misc clean-up
+		- TBD: Writing descript_key doc_string => Zork tradition of purple prose - leaning in on this
 		- TBD: goblin descript => 'viscious Officessness'
 		- TBD: capitalize Creature traits?
 		- TBD: final decision on renaming Classes to 'generic' names